hkncon2016/hkncon2016.github.io/index.md

 ### Welcome to HKN SLC 2016: The Balanced Engineer.
 Welcome to the 2016 Eta Kappa Nu Student Leadership Conference.
-The Beta Epsilon chapter at the University of Michigain is thrilled to welcome you to historic Ann Arbor.
+The Beta Epsilon chapter at the University of Michigan is thrilled to welcome you to historic Ann Arbor.
 While we still have a few weeks before the conference convenes, we're excited for what's to come.